Maryann Beerling , Chief Executive Officer

 Becky Peters, Community Housing Assistant

 Becky Peters graduated with her Bachelor’s degree in Environmental Sociology with a minor in Women’s Studies from Colorado State University.
 She works in the Compass Affordable Housing Community Housing Program to serve families, single parent households and formerly homeless individuals.
-Becky was an AmeriCorps VISTA team member at Compass Affordable Housing working in Tenant Services at Glenstone Village Apartments and Alvord Court Apartments.
-She has provided referrals and services to tenants that focused on food security, housing support, mental health resources, and recovery resources.
+Prior to this, Becky was the AmeriCorps VISTA team member at Compass Affordable Housing.
+She worked in Tenant Services at Glenstone Village Apartments and Alvord Court Apartments.
+She provided support services to tenants that focused on food security, housing support, mental health resources, and recovery resources.
 She has always had a passion to work with people who are experiencing homelessness or are in recovery from substance abuse.
 She has experience in community gardening, volunteer coordinating, crisis response, and event planning.

-Jody Thompson Steehler graduated with her Bachelor’s Degree in English, Cum Laude, from the University of Arizona Honors College as a single mother.
+Jody Thompson Steehler graduated with her Bachelor’s Degree in English, from the University of Arizona Honors College as a single mother.
 It was during this time that she navigated through the numerous components of assistance programs and gained a personal knowledge of what it is like for many facing similar situations in the community.
-After working with the University of Arizona Area Health Education Centers and the University of Arizona Inteprofessional Education Program, she believes the non-profit community is where she can best serve others.
+After working with the University of Arizona Area Health Education Centers and the University of Arizona Inteprofessional Education Program, she has come to understand that the non-profit community is where she can best serve others.
 Jody has also been the managerial editor of an independent press, has had literary work of her own published and has lived in Los Angeles, San Francisco, Seattle, and parts of Ohio.